roemeren/tableau-workbook-extractor/docs/source/roadmap.rst

 official Tableau Metadata API and other third-party solutions for managing Tableau workbooks.

-- **Incomplete Processing of Tableau Workbooks**: Some Tableau workbooks generate errors during analysis, and further investigation is needed to identify the causes and implement necessary bug fixes.
+- **Incomplete processing of Tableau workbooks**: Some Tableau workbooks generate errors during analysis, and further investigation is needed to identify the causes and implement necessary bug fixes.
 - **Not all dependencies are captured**: Some fields may be used solely to